SamLaw2198/the_american_wars/source/josh_osborne/vietnam_war.rst

 communism, many other countries would follow.

 The United States intervened in 1954 in fear of the Domino Theory as stated above.
-The Vietnamese Communists became known as the Viet Cong.
+The Vietnamese Communists became known as the **Viet Cong**.
 This war is much different than any the United States have been involved with before due to all of the combat taking place on alien turf, leading to what is called guerilla warfare.
 Also the use of chemical warfare, primarily Agent